-Today is the feast of the Dormition (East) or the Assumption (West).
+Today is the feast of the Assumption.

 For Orthodox and Catholics, the bodily assumption of the Blessed Mother of Christ is a historical event.
 The falling asleep of Blessed Mary and her assumption are just as historical as, say, the fact that Abraham Lincoln was assassinated or the fact that the St. Louis Cardinals won the 2006 World Series.
 One day Mary’s body lay in a tomb.
 The next day it did not.
 When did this happen?

 In the fifth century, St Juvenal, Patriarch of Jerusalem, told the holy Byzantine Empress Pulcheria: “Although there is no account of the circumstances of Her death in Holy Scripture, we know about them from the most ancient and credible tradition.”
 He sent to the empress the grave wrappings of the Theotokos from her tomb.
 St Pulcheria then placed these grave-wrappings within the Blachernae church.

 The “ancient and credible tradition” of the dormition and assumption of the Blessed Virgin Mary is that when she came to the end of her life, she was translated body and soul to Heaven.
 In this way she received the eschatological promise of the resurrection of the body.
 This is fitting because she is an icon of the Church and Christ’s redemption of his mother prefigures the hope of all Christians.
 That Mary was honored in this was is proper to love of Christ who fulfilled the commandment “Honor thy father and thy mother.”

 The Eastern Orthodox refer to this day as the Dormition or the “Falling Asleep” of the Blessed Mother.
 Some have wrongly concluded that this means that the Orthodox Church does not teach the bodily assumption of Mary.
 However, the Kontakion for the feast of the Blessed Mother’s Dormtion reads: